 He said he’d think about it.
 He suggested that could be the subject of his second book.
 My reaction was that before then, in the 2020 campaign, we can present a vision for a safe and healthy climate.
 (At subsequent SFBA fundraisers on June 14 and August 4, he repeated shorter versions of how CalCars had inspired him, and told Bay Area environmental entrepreneurs, “I’m going to tell your stories on the rest of the campaign trail.”

 We relayed this story to his climate team.
-Two weeks later, were thrilled to find some of our themes in the Evergreen Economy plan, we describe above in Yay!
+Two weeks later, were thrilled to find some of our themes in the Part 2 Evergreen Economy plan, we describe above in Yay!
 Evergreen looks beyond “fossil-free”.
 (We didn’t find more in his Part 3 on Global Climate Mobilization on June 5, his Part 4 on Freedom from Fossil Fuels on June 24, or his Part 5 on Community Climate Justice on July 9.)
-We have high hopes that restoration-scale carbon removal and rebuilding Arctic ice will show up in future installments of the campaign’s Climate Mission.
+Our high hopes that restoration-scale carbon removal (and rebuilding Arctic ice) would show up in future installments of the campaign’s Climate Mission.
 We welcomed his final Part 6, Growing Rural Prosperity, with multiple solutions to pay “carbon farmers” for removing, treating sequestered carbno as profitable crop, promoting strategies to double or triple carbon in top soil, and expand forest “deep decarbonization”.

 Between now and November 2020, advocates of climate restoration are advancing the idea that we can allow ourselves to make restoring our climate our goal.
 We’re working backward from that with steps to get there.
 That’s led us to our new project, Briefing Presidential Advisors Can Add Hope to the Climate Debate.
 We hope more people will have the experience to wake up one morning, as I did last July, to say, “Maybe we’re not doomed!”

 Background & bonus links: How did we get here?